Contentful Personalization & Analytics

 Entry resolution and localized Contentful content

 The SDK does not mutate application Contentful clients or infer when a content refetch is needed.
-When route or language state changes, the application should update SDK locale state, refetch Contentful content with the app locale, and invalidate app caches as needed.
+When route or language state changes, the application must update SDK locale state, refetch Contentful content with the app locale, clear SDK-managed Contentful entry cache entries when those cached CDA results are no longer valid, and invalidate app caches as needed.

 Applications own: